vita-rust/cargo-vita/README.md

 Cargo command to work with Sony PlayStation Vita rust project binaries.

-For general guidelines see [vita-rust book](https://vita-rust.github.io/book).
+For general guidelines see the [vita-rust book].

 ## Requirements

-- [VitaSDK](https://vitasdk.org/) must be installed, and `VITASDK` environment variable must point to its location.
+- [VitaSDK] must be installed, and `VITASDK` environment variable must point to its location.
-- [vitacompanion](https://github.com/devnoname120/vitacompanion) for ftp and command server (uploading and running artifacts)
+- [vitacompanion] for FTP and command server (uploading and running artifacts)
-- [PrincessLog](https://github.com/CelesteBlue-dev/PSVita-RE-tools/tree/master/PrincessLog/build) is required for `cargo vita logs`
+- [PrincessLog] is required for `cargo vita logs`
-- [vita-parse-core](https://github.com/xyzz/vita-parse-core) for `cargo vita coredump parse`
+- [vita-parse-core] for `cargo vita coredump parse`

 ## Installation